 Crosses were made in the greenhouse with US native and exotic resistance sources.
-Several advanced MD lines with 3BS, 5A and 2DL resistance QTL were selected in 2010 for further testing.
-Additionally, screening of other MD (University of Maryland) wheat advanced lines was conducted under field conditions in an inoculated nursery at Salisbury (MD) in 2010.
+Several advanced MD lines with 3BS, 5A and 2DL resistance QTL were selected in 2011 for further testing.
+Additionally, screening of other MD (University of Maryland) wheat advanced lines was conducted under field conditions in an inoculated nursery at Salisbury (MD) in 2011.
 Conditions favorable for disease development were aided with daily misting before and during wheat flowering.
 The scab inoculum was scabby corn grain spread in the field a month before flowering.
 Additionally, the Southern wheat scab and Northern Uniform Scab Screening nurseries that include new experimental lines were also screened for resistance at Salisbury (MD) with artificial inoculation and misting.
 The Mason Dixon and Uniform Southern Soft Red Winter Wheat nurseries were also tested.
 Data for all nurseries was obtained for scab incidence, scab severity, Fusarium damaged kernels, seed weight, plant height, heading date, and DON levels.

 Additionally, the complete set of genotypes in the MD wheat state test were screened for resistance at Salisbury (MD) with artificial inoculation and misting.
 Data for the wheat state test was obtained for scab incidence, scab severity, Fusarium damaged kernels, seed weight, plant height, heading date, and DON levels.
-Results were published online and were widely available to wheat growers.
+Results were published online at the UMDcrops website (http://mdcrops.umd.edu) and were widely available to wheat growers.

-A collaborative project with VA Tech and NC State University was initiated to map US native resistance to scab in the soft winter wheat genotype MD01W233-06-1.
-Doubled haploids of the cross MD01W233-06-1/SS8641 were tested under field conditions in North Carolina and Virginia, and both under field and greenhouse conditions in Salisbury, Maryland.
+A collaborative project with VA Tech and NC State University is being conducted to map US native resistance to scab in the soft winter wheat genotype MD01W233-06-1.
+Doubled haploids of the cross MD01W233-06-1/SS8641 were tested under field conditions in North Carolina and Virginia, and Salisbury, Maryland.
 A preliminary map of the doubled haploid population was made with simple sequence repeat markers with data produced by the USDA National Genotyping Center in Raleigh, NC.
+A 9K SNP map of this population is being developed in collaboration with Dr. Gina Brown Guedira at the USDA Genotyping center.

-To map US native resistance in Roane and Jamestown derived lines, started a collaboration with VA Tech on an association wheat mapping project by evaluating 294 lines under misting and inoculation in Salisbury, MD.
-These will be evaluated for incidence, severity, Fusarium damaged kernels, seed weight, plant height, heading date, and DON levels.
+Additionally, to map US native resistance in Roane and Jamestown derived lines, we continued a collaboration with Dr. Carl Griffey at VA Tech on an association wheat mapping project by evaluating 294 lines under misting and inoculation in Salisbury, MD.
+These were evaluated for incidence, severity, Fusarium damaged kernels, seed weight, plant height, heading date, and DON levels.

-FY10 (approx. May 10 - May 11)

-PI: Costa, Jose M.

-USDA-ARS Agreement #: 59-0206-0-059
+FY11 (approx. May 11 - May 12) PI: Costa, Jose M. USDA-ARS Agreement #: 59-0206-0-059